This is a true story. The names and titles have been changed to protect the guilty.

 He shot back that he needed to see writing samples.
 I duly sent links to my work on Book View Cafe and Amazon where the ’Look Inside’ feature would give him an idea of my style(s).
 I also sent my bibliography, reviews, and CV, so he could get a sense of the breadth of my work, see that I had publishing credits, was a New York Times Bestselling author, had award nominations etc. etc.

 He responded this way: ”My first screenplay was made into a Hollywood movie on the silver screen.
 I’ll read your work when I can and may consider you as a ghostwriter.
-Here’s how will go: We’ll agree on a price and then sign a contract.
+Here’s how it will go: We’ll agree on a price and then sign a contract.
 I can’t show you any more material before you sign a contract—non-disclosure agreement or no. There is enough material on my website with the three film scenes for the overall stated purposes, and due to the sensitivity of what’s going on in Hollywood and the first result with the publisher.”
 (Yes, that really was the way that sentence ended.)
 He added: ”No professional would post there logline’s (sic) on the internet.”
 (Yes, that, too.)

 At this point, Robot B9 was bellowing ”Danger, Will Robinsons” at the top of his electronic lungs.
 Curiosity notwithstanding, I bowed out.
-I let him know that his evasiveness was concerning (I didn’t tell him I was considering firing a client for that at the time).
+I let Egon know that his evasiveness was concerning (I didn’t tell him I was considering firing a client for that at the time).
 I cited the fact that he wouldn’t even tell me the name of a movie he said he’d already had produced and explained that most professional writers would react similarly to being kept in the dark.
 I allowed myself a moment of ironic snark: ”No professional would sign a contract without some idea of what they’re going to be asked to write.”
 I referred him to an editorial service I sometimes work with (which, now that I think of it, was a dopey idea because they probably would’ve assigned him to me).
 I wished him luck finding the right writer.

 His response?
 That the website did so have enough info for a writer to know what they could write.
 He said I was being negative and that the correct order for the documentation was: ”…price agreed, contract, and then disclosure…Not ur way around those things backwards.”
 (Yep, that was an actual sentence, too.)
 For the record, in every project I’ve ever entered into that required an NDA, it was the first document signed, not the last.
 In all other cases, the NDA was part of the contract I signed after I had seen enough materials to get a sense of the project’s scope and subject matter.
 Only at that point, after all, would I know what would be a fair price range for the work.